Hernando Beach, Florida

 Hernando Beach is a census-designated place (CDP) in Hernando County, Florida, United States.
-The population was 2,299 at the 2010 census.
+As of the 2020 census, Hernando Beach had a population of 2,452.

 Geography

 The community is in southwestern Hernando County, along the Gulf of Mexico.
 Shoal Line Boulevard forms the eastern edge of the CDP, and the community extends from Osowaw Boulevard in the south to Minnow Creek in the north.
 The southern end of the CDP is 1.5 mi west of U.S. Route 19 at Timber Pines; the northern end is 2.5 mi southwest of the community of Weeki Wachee Gardens and 7 mi west of U.S. Route 19 at Weeki Wachee Springs.

 According to the U.S. Census Bureau, the Hernando Beach CDP has a total area of 10.5 sqkm, of which 9.1 sqkm are land and 1.4 sqkm, or 13.38%, are water.

 History

-Hernando Beach, situated northwest of Tampa, FL, is a picturesque waterfront canal community renowned for its natural beauty and serene atmosphere.
+Hernando Beach, situated northwest of Tampa, FL, is a picturesque waterfront canal community.
 Developed by Charlie Sasser between 1959 and 1965, the area's unique geography was shaped by earth sourced from coastal mining operations and extensive dredging efforts.
-The north section of Hernando Beach boasts deep and wide canals leading directly to the Gulf of Mexico, providing residents with unparalleled access to pristine waters.
+The north section of Hernando Beach boasts deep and wide canals leading directly to the Gulf of Mexico.